SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Appendix

-This section outlines the structure, composition, and statistical distribution of the dataset used to train our specialized feedback model.
+This section describes the structure, composition, and statistical distribution of the dataset used to train our stepwise verifier.

 Figure~\ref{fig:training_data_example} illustrates a representative training instance.
-Unlike traditional post-hoc evaluation datasets, our training data is explicitly structured to support atomic, step-level verification during inference.
-Each instance provides the model with the full context: the question, a set of retrieved passages, the trajectory of previous reasoning steps, and the current step under evaluation.
-The target output is formulated as a structured feedback triplet comprising the specific \textit{Error Type}, a detailed \textit{Diagnosis} explaining the logical or factual flaw, and actionable \textit{Guidance} for real-time correction or next step generation.
+Unlike post-hoc evaluation datasets, our training data is structured to support step-level verification during generation.
+Each instance provides the verifier with the question, the provided passages, the previous reasoning steps, and the current step to be evaluated.
+The target output follows the verifier response format used in \ours{}: an \textit{Error Type}, a natural language \textit{Diagnosis}, and actionable \textit{Guidance}.
+Together, these fields teach the verifier not only to detect unsupported reasoning steps, but also to explain the violation and guide the generator toward a valid correction.

-Table~\ref{tab:training_data_unique_question} details the quantitative statistics of our constructed dataset across three standard multi-hop benchmarks: 2WikiMultiHopQA, HotpotQA, and MuSiQue.
-The dataset comprises a total of 11,515 step-level feedback instances derived from 5,060 unique questions.
-Because our framework evaluates reasoning iteratively, a single unique question inherently yields multiple training data points.
-This one-to-many mapping allows the model to learn a diverse array of valid and invalid logical transitions within a single reasoning trajectory.
+Table~\ref{tab:training_data_unique_question} reports the statistics of the constructed training dataset across 2WikiMultihopQA, HotpotQA, and MuSiQue.
+The dataset contains 11.5k step-level verification instances derived from 5k unique questions.
+Because \ours{} verifies reasoning iteratively, a single question can yield multiple training instances corresponding to different reasoning prefixes and current steps.
+This one-to-many structure exposes the verifier to diverse valid and invalid steps within multi-hop reasoning trajectories.

-Finally, Figure~\ref{fig:error_position_statistics} presents the positional distribution of error steps across the reasoning chains.
-For a step-level verification system to be robust, it must not overfit to errors that exclusively occur at the beginning or the end of a reasoning path.
-As demonstrated in the figure, our dataset maintains a balanced coverage of errors across all reasoning stages.
-This balanced distribution ensures that the trained feedback model remains strictly position-agnostic, equipping it to reliably detect and diagnose reasoning failures at any arbitrary point during inference.
+Finally, Figure~\ref{fig:error_position_statistics} shows the positional distribution of error steps across reasoning trajectories.
+A stepwise verifier should be able to detect unsupported reasoning regardless of where it occurs in the trajectory, rather than only at the beginning or near the final answer.
+As shown in the figure, the training data covers errors across different reasoning positions.
+This distribution helps the verifier learn to diagnose and correct failures throughout the generation process.